 Sulcatas need a high-fiber, low-protein, calcium-rich diet.
 Along with fresh water, the most important staple in your sulcata's diet is grass.
 They are grazers, much like a cow, and they love to walk all day lazily munching on it.
 Try to feed them at least 80% grass and 20% flowering plants, succulents, and weeds.

 In the summer months, you can easily go out into your own yard (untreated with chemicals) with scissors and a bucket and simply cut your own grass!
 Most types of grass that grow in yards are fine.

 In the winter months in places where grass stops growing, you can replace your sulcata's grass with timothy or orchard hay.
 Most pet stores and large department stores like Wal-Mart will carry these hays, although the cheapest route is buying in bulk at a farm supply store.
 You can also shop online and have them delivered.

-Another good grass option in wintertime is , a dried grass pellet type food that sulcatas love.
+Another good grass option in the wintertime is Mazuri Tortoise Diet, a dried grass pellet type food that sulcatas love.
 You can simply put these pellets in a dish and spray them lightly to soften them up for younger sulcatas if you wish.
-Mazuri Tortoise Diet

-There are many other plants and flowers that can be fed on a regular basis (following the 80%-20% rule) providing valuable nutrients and variety.
+There are many other plants and flowers that can be fed on a regular basis (following the 80%–20% rule) to provide valuable nutrients and variety.
 Some of these safe foods are listed below.